filipgorczynski/filipgorczynski/README.md

 ## :hourglass_flowing_sand: Things I don't know, I want to master or just improve (randomly ordered)

 * Software Architecture, microservices, distributed systems and all the fancy keywords
-* Dive into Domain-driven design
+* get familiarized with Domain-driven design
 * Software Design Patterns
+* Improve my mindset & self-image
-* My mindset & Software Craftsmanship
+* Work on my Software Craftsmanship
 * Learn teaching and mentoring
 * code search and read with **grep** and **find** command line tools (only ack-grep right now)
 * best practices related with API design and its security